 Working with Multiple Sessions

-Goverlan Reach RC’s tabbed interface allows control over many computers at once.
+Goverlan Reach RC’s tabbed interface allows multi-screen monitoring and control over many computers at once.
 Open as many tabbed connections as needed and easily switch between them.
 Mix and match different connection protocols with different tabbed views.

 To add a new connection tab, simply click on the (+) button located in the connection tab area: